KeithTheEE/redditPythonHelper/ROADMAP.md

 #### Change
  - Move NLP functions from NLTK (used in many files) to a buffer module, allowing for simpler, universal changes to be made.
 For example, if there is a better POS tagger than nltk.pos_tag(sent) then we can easily switch to that.
 Right now NLTK is used over a fairly large filespace making adjustments of that sort difficult.
  - Review all my logging notes.
 See what should be dropped, changed, etc.
- - Make sure the bot defaults to commenting about formatting even if there's no code present
+ - [X] Make sure the bot defaults to commenting about formatting even if there's no code present--It just thinks there's code a touch too often
+ - If it classifies a line as code, try to validate the expression in a basic form.
+This might improve the classifier and reduce isThereCode False Positives.
  - When errors occur, or a shutdown button is pressed, attempt to save current reddit info into a temp file. on startup, load that info in then connect with praw to expand the knowledge base.
  - The archive and update reddit module has become unwieldy.
-It should be broken into two modules, one which handles the recasting of the praw classes, and one which deals with them as needed.
+It should be broken into two modules, one which handles the recasting of the praw classes, and one which deals with them as needed.--Ehh..
+Maybe not.
+It does need to be together to a degree
  - Migrate away from usage of my personal libraries so it's easier for others to get the bot up and running.